Surrogacy laws by country: Hong Kong (S.A.R.)

 Commercial surrogacy is criminal under the Human Reproductive Technology Ordinance 2000.
 The law is phrased in a manner that no one can pay a surrogate, no surrogate can receive money, and no one can arrange a commercial surrogacy (the same applies to the supply of gametes), no matter within or outside Hong Kong.
 Normally only the gametes of the intended parents can be used.

 In October 2010, Peter Lee, the eldest son and one of the presumed heirs of billionaire Lee Shau Kee obtained three sons through a gestational carrier, reportedly from California.
 Since the junior Lee is single, the news attracted criticism on both moral and legal grounds.
 A vicar general of the territory's Roman Catholic diocese was critical.
 In December the case was reportedly referred to police after questions were asked in Legco.
+After a 10-month investigation, Department of Justice had been decided to end the probe as there was not enough evidence to show that a criminal offence had been committed in this case.

 Iceland

 All surrogacy arrangements (both commercial and altruistic) are illegal.